 Effective outsourcing is all about effective communication.
 Outsourcing starts to go wrong when there’s a breakdown in communication.

 Here are four steps you absolutely must follow in order to establish a successful outsourcing relationship.

 Let your contractor or virtual assistant know exactly what you require of them.
 They can’t read your mind, so you’ll need to lay out all your expectations and requirements very clearly and succinctly.
 Don’t leave any room for ambiguity because this is where things can start to go wrong.

-2. Provide Clear Instructions to Follow
+2. Provide a Clear Process to Follow

 You’ll need to lay out the exact steps you want your assistant to follow.
 Once again, don’t assume they know anything, because they’re stepping into your business cold and they’ll need to know exactly what to do.
 It takes time to set up processes and procedures, but they’ll give you so much freedom and flexibility once you’ve established them because then your outsourcing can flow easily, freeing you up to focus on what you do best.

 Plan out your content calendar and then get clear on what you want you want to post, and when.
 How many times per week do you want to post, and to which platforms?
 If you haven’t worked out your content strategy yet, then you’ll need to read this article: The Art of Content Marketing: How to Build Your Brand Credibility and Easily Win New Clients.

 Here’s an example of daily instructions that I give my virtual assistant in Trello, which allows her to tick off the items as she goes.